 For now, Micro USB, USB Type-C and Apple Lightning are the most commonly used cables and they all have their place in the battle of a united standard: Micro USB is the most widely used; Apple Lightning is the key cable for Apple devices and USB Type-C ‘might’ be the only cable in the foreseeable future.

 But when you look for a cable in the market, there are two things need to care: know what cables you are going to buy and if possible, buy from an established brand to avoid unnecessary risk.

-PITAKA is now committed to making a cable that is not only guaranteed to charge your device but also made from high-quality components to ensure that it is reliable.
+PITAKA have made a cable that is not only guaranteed to charge your device but also made from high-quality components to ensure that it is reliable.
 It is, of course, compatible with the existing car phone mount MagMount Qi, a great combination and one, which you will never be disappointed with.